frankframework/frank-manual/docs/source/gettingStarted/helloLarva.rst

 Introduction
 ------------

 This is the final section about the example Frank configs provided by the Frank!Runner.
 In application development, it is common to have automated tests.
 You cannot rely on interactive testing only, because performing these takes much more time than running automated tests.
 Furthermore, interactive testing is tedious work and therefore error-prone, especially when the same tests have to be performed over and over again for new releases.
-Automatic tests of Frank configs can be created using the Larva service.
+Automatic tests of Frank configs can be created using the Larva test tool.

 Larva in action
 ---------------